7BIndustries/semblage-docs/docs/introduction.md

 The operations available in Semblage are annotated with documentation within the UI, and have been derived from their CadQuery counterparts.
 The [CadQuery documentation](https://cadquery.readthedocs.io/en/latest/) can be useful for finding more detail on Semblage operations.
 Understanding CadQuery will open additional design possibilities by helping to tap into the scripting power at the core of Semblage.

 Here is a list of currently missing features that users may find limiting or confusing.
-Each item in this list can be read as a "not yet" item.
-The goal is to implement all of the missing features below over time.
+Each item in this list can be read with a "not yet" added to it.
+The goal is to implement all of these missing features over time.

-* Adding a workplane on a face will cause nothing to be rendered in the 3D view, although the history list will show that a workplane is available to add additional geometry and features on.
-Additional workplane visualizations will be added over time.
 * Features of the model (edges, vertices, faces) cannot be selected yet.
 * Selector definition is not mouse-driven at this time.
 Selectors must be created manually.
 Adding mouse interaction to infer selectors will be the focus of a future release.
-* 2D sketching with preview is available in the Operations dialog, but is not mouse driven at this time.
+* 2D sketching with preview is partially working, but is not mouse driven at this time.
 * 2D sketching does not include constraints.
 * 3D assembly is not available yet.
 * Some export formats (notably AMF) are not available yet.